lisa-lumos/designing-data-intensive-applications/11-stream-processing.md

 If a consumer does fall too far behind and starts missing messages, only that consumer is affected; it does not disrupt the service for other consumers.
 This fact is a big operational advantage: you can experimentally consume a production log for development, testing, or debugging purposes, without having to worry much about disrupting production services.
 When a consumer is shut down or crashes, it stops consuming resources—the only thing that remains is its consumer offset.

+More recently, there has been growing interest in change data capture (CDC), which is the process of observing all data changes written to a database and extracting them in a form in which they can be replicated to other systems.
+CDC is especially interesting if changes are made available as a stream, immediately as they are written.
+The derived data systems are just consumers of the change stream.
+Essentially, change data capture makes one database the leader (the one from which the changes are captured), and turns the others into followers.